quicwg/base-drafts/draft-ietf-quic-recovery.md

-Because the server could be blocked until more packets are received, the client MUST ensure that the retransmission timer is set if the client has not received an ACK in a Handshake packet or does not yet have 1-RTT keys.
+Because the server could be blocked until more packets are received, the client MUST ensure that the retransmission timer is set if the client has not received an ACK in a Handshake packet and does not yet have 1-RTT keys.
 If the probe timer expires before the client has 1-RTT keys, it is possible that the client may not have any crypto data to retransmit.
 However, the client MUST send a new packet to allow the server to continue sending data.
 At this stage in the